 In the long term, nickel demand is projected to grow further due to its wide range of applications in EV batteries and related infrastructure such as charging stations.
-New research from the World Bank finds that electric mobility has not only become key to decarbonization for several major economies, but also increasingly relevant for low- and middle-income countries (LMICs).
-The research suggests that global policy targets such as having

-30% new passenger vehicles to be electric by 2030, will make economic sense for many LMICs.
+New research from the World Bank finds that electric mobility has not only become key to decarbonization for several major economies but also increasingly relevant for low-and middle-income countries (LMICs).
+The research suggests that global policy targets such as having 30% new passenger vehicles to be electric by 2030, will make economic sense for many LMICs.

-On the supply side, Indonesia and the Philippines will predominantly be the top nickel producing countries, as was the case since 2010.
-As recent as 2022, the Philippines was China's largest source of nickel ore accounting for 83% of its total imports, according to statistics from China Customs.
-Looking ahead, INSG projects global nickel output to rise from 3.04 million tonnes in 2022 to 3.39 million tonnes in 2023, creating a market surplus of 171,000 tonnes.
-Over the medium to long term, the Fitch Group is of view that global nickel mine production is set to grow by an average of 5% annually from 2022 to 2026, with strong nickel ore output from Indonesia and Philippines this year.
+On the supply side, Indonesia and the Philippines will predominantly be the top nickel-producing countries, as has been the case since 2010.
+According to statistics from China Customs, the Philippines further grew its share as China's largest source of nickel ore accounting for 91% of its total imports in 2024, up from an 86% share in 2023.
+Over the medium to long term, the Fitch Group is of view that global nickel mine production is set to grow by an average of 5% annually from 2022 to 2026, with strong nickel ore output from Indonesia and the Philippines this year.

 Inevitably, with such huge potential also comes complexity.
-As a major nickel miner, the Company recognizes that there are external headwinds which may have a negative impact on its performance and in the industry including fuel price spikes, natural disasters, conflicts, increased mining taxation, and other factors over which it has no control.
-Despite these uncertainties, the Company draws strength from the resilience that the organization has already shown over the years, underpinned by its highly experienced leadership team who has operated in most market conditions, and a clear strategy to continue to deliver for all stakeholders.
+As a major nickel miner, the Company recognizes that there are external headwinds that may have a negative impact on its performance and in the industry including fuel price spikes, natural disasters, conflicts, increased mining taxation, and other factors over which it has no control.
+Despite these uncertainties, the Company draws strength from the resilience that the organization has already shown over the years, underpinned by its highly experienced leadership team has operated in most market conditions, and a clear strategy to continue to deliver for all stakeholders.